mrsonne/hubit/examples/wall/README.md

 ![](https://github.com/mrsonne/hubit/blob/develop/examples/wall/images/query_wall.png "Wall query")

+Notice how the graph representing the query only includes a subset of all the model components.
+When a query is rendered only the relevant components for that particular query are shown.

 The rendering feature is work in progress.
 In the illustrations above we have shown

 * calculation components in yellow ovals,